 The movement is picking up and spreading!
 In 2019, Johnson & Johnson released a ketamine-derived nasal spray.
 There are conferences all over the world discussing it and giving psychedelics more momentum.
 There will be a major conference in Colorado in 2023.
 Let us know what you think about the psychedelic medicine movement!
 Are you ready to ditch harmful pharmaceutical drugs?

-Interested in marketing assistance?
+Interested in psychedelics marketing?
 Contact Redwood Creative, Inc. today!